troclaux/notes/aws.md

 ---

-- serverless: server doesn't requires provisioning and scaling
-  - e.g. aws lambda, azure functions, google cloud functions
 - server provisioning: the process of setting up physical or virtual hardware; installing and configuring software, such as the operating system and applications; and connecting it to middleware, network, and storage components
-- failover: ability of a system or service to automatically switch to a backup or secondary system when the primary system becomes unavailable or experiences a failure.
-This is important for ensuring high availability and minimizing downtime for critical applications and services.
+- failover: ability of a system/service to automatically switch to a backup/secondary system when the primary system becomes unavailable or experiences a failure
-- VPC (Virtual Private Cloud): virtual network infrastructure that allows users to provision a logically isolated section where they can launch AWS resources in a virtual network
+  - important for ensuring high availability and minimizing downtime for critical applications and services
 - topology: the arrangement of nodes or devices in a network
   - e.g. star, ring, bus, mesh, tree
 - cluster: a group of interconnected computers or servers that work together to perform a specific task or function
-  - commonly used in high-performance computing, data processing, and distributed systems to improve performance, scalability, and fault tolerance
+  - commonly used in high-performance computing, data processing and distributed systems to improve performance, scalability, and fault tolerance
   - resources are shared and coordinated to achieve a common goal
 - grid: distributed computing system that connects multiple computers or servers to work together on a common task or problem
   - decentralized
 - hybrid service: service that can operate both in the cloud and on-premises
-- vpc flow logs: feature that captures information about the ip traffic going to and from network interfaces
-  - network interface: virtual network card that connects ec2 instances and other aws resources to a vpc network
-  - what the vpc flow logs capture
-    - source ip and destination ip
-    - source port and destination port
-    - protocol (tcp, udp)
-    - traffic acceptance (accept or reject)
-    - bytes transferred